stepbad/java_Task5_stepbad/AnswersToA-M_Questions.md

 ---

 ## (a) Can an instance method override a static method?

 No, an instance method cannot override a static method.

-Static methods belong to the class, while instance methods belong to objects.
+Static methods belong to the class, while instance methods belong to `objects`.
 If a subclass defines an instance method with the same name as a static method in the superclass, it is not overriding—it is just a separate method.

 ### Example:

 class A {
     static void staticMethod() { System.out.println("Static in A"); }
 }